alevzfdez/Microsoft-on24-video-webinar-downloader/README.md

        ./setup-win.ps1

-## Script ussage ##
+## Script usage ##

-Ensure you have youre virtual environment activated
+Ensure you have your virtual environment activated

 - Linux: